derek/milo/readme.md

 `milo coverage {module}`

-Fires up server to check your code coverage for {module}
+Fires up a server to check the code coverage for {module}

 ---